fetchai/genesis-fetchhub/README.md

 2) Agree on some block height to stop the network
 3) Share the repo with the migration docs & scripts, adapted to this network
-> The migration repo include an extract of ERC20 staked tokens we made, that we will import as TESTFET on the migrated test network.
+> The migration repo includes an extract of ERC20 staked tokens we made, that we will import as TESTFET on the migrated test network.
 >

-4) Everyone migrate their validator
+4) Everyone migrates their validator

 ## On Friday, July, 16th